drewww/breach/docs/plan.md

             not that the symbols are changing.
 The symbols are set by the "before" damage.
 We actually use the same symbol, the half-width, for all characters.
 Then we have two cases: if it's the "base" color, and it's remainder 1, then
          - what is the data structure? it's fg and bg colors for each of four.
          - how would this extend to more granular custom bar? we would be adjusting the glyph selection for the right most one, always, and the left-most remainder glyph. but otherwise the same.
-      - build it for enemy shoot intents
+      - (done) build it for enemy shoot intents
          - this will require bundling the damage across all sources
          - which I wanted to do anyway for the hitting a wall case
          - but it will require some deeper thinking